WFC Camp

 Adventure is around the corner in Oyster Bay!

 "Education through recreation" is the defining feature of our Marine Explorers program as it presents exciting water-based activities set against the backdrop of Long Island's diverse ecosystems.
-Only in Oyster Bay can your child explore salt marshes atop kayaks, encounter wildlife in their natural habitat, and conduct experiments on a historic oyster sloop.
+Only in Oyster Bay can your child explore salt marshes atop kayaks, encounter wildlife in their natural habitat, and conduct experiments on a historic oyster sloop and oyster dredge.

 The curriculum for all the programming at The WaterFront Center facilitates our goal of building a community of stewards that will ensure that Oyster Bay, New York, and the surrounding ecosystems remain an available resource for generations to come.